Finding the perfect rug for any room starts with an understanding of the materials and constructions that are used to

 Viscose, with its lustrous sheen and silky soft texture is a truly luxurious rug material.
 Also known as ‘artificial silk’, bamboo silk or rayon, 100 percent viscose fiber rugs make utterly elegant floor coverings that accentuate sophisticated décor in any style room from traditional to contemporary.
 These rugs are best placed in low traffic areas of the home to preserve the softness and shimmer of viscose yarns.
 These are examples of Safavieh viscose rugs:

 Natural Fiber yarns are a sustainable rug making material sourced from biodegradable, organic plants; primarily jute, seagrass and sisal.
 Natural fiber area rugs are a “fashion-must” when it comes to enhancing the earthy, coastal or bohemian look of room decor.
-These rugs are also an ideal choice when the look call for layering different textured rugs.
+These rugs are also an ideal choice when the look calls for layering different textured rugs.

 The distinctive, organic look of natural fiber rugs can often lead people to use them outdoors, however this is not recommended because excessive moisture can cause the fibers to breakdown over time.

 See natural fiber jute rugs being made in this fascinating video.

 Safavieh offers thousands of rugs, many made from unique, fashion-forward materials.
 Some examples are genuine cow hides, leather strip shags, natural sheep skin, synthetic grass, and recycled products such as plastic soda bottles.

-These exotic materials are an excellent for adding a designer’s touch and organic energy to swank room decor.
+These exotic materials are excellent for adding a designer’s touch and organic energy to swank room decor.
 Keep in mind that animal hides and real fur rugs need to be gently handled and require routine care to maintain their fine appearance.

 The main constructions used in making area rugs are hand knotted, hand tufted, hand loomed, hand woven, power loomed, and natural hide.